granumignis/PaperDelivery2000/README.md

 ## What is it?

-It's an browser-based game that involves Paper Delivery.
+It's a game that involves Paper Delivery.

 Currently not compatible with Mobile Devices.
 You'll want a device with a keyboard + mouse or dual-stick gamepad to play.